 We only have one restriction; athletes must be over 18 to compete.
 Besides that, anyone is welcome to enter!

 Yes.
 Races are live-streamed through the qualifying rounds on Facebook Live, WorldProSkiTour.com, and more.
 After Qualifying rounds, the livestream can be found on FloLive.tv.
 A show from each race will air on CBS Sports Network, approximately 1 week after each race (check our website or sign up for our newsletter to receive that full schedule).
 Last but not least, you can watch our award-winning docu-series “Life In Between Gates,” throughout the season on Amazon Prime, Outside TV and more – check your local listings.

 Please see the official WPST rule book.
 With that said, the course will be set with FIS Slalom skis in mind so be careful with anything else.
 The super slalom format is designed to be run on slalom skis but to give GS specialists a chance with slightly higher speeds and GS panels.

 The courses will all have a vertical drop of approximately 120 meters.
 The 13-15m gate sets will take approximately 25-35 seconds to complete, depending on snow conditions.

 The gates will be set at approximately 1-315m, creating a super-slalom type course.
-There will be two pro style jumps at approximately 1 meter off the snow.
+There will be two or three pro style jumps at approximately 1 meter off the snow.